Hoodie Allen: 2023: Return to music and bub

 Hoodie has appeared in four episodes of the CollegeHumor series Jake and Amir since March 3, 2011.
 He made his CollegeHumor debut as Amir's rap teacher in "Jake and Amir / Rap Teacher (With Hoodie Allen)" and returned to that role three more times in videos titled "Jake and Amir / Rap Teacher 2 (with Hoodie Allen)", "Jake and Amir / Rap Teacher 3 (with Hoodie Allen)", and "Jake and Amir / Jake and Amir Finale Part 5: The Auditions".

 Reception

-In July 2011, Hoodie cracked the Top 10 of Billboard's Uncharted Territory.
+In July 2011, Hoodie cracked the Top 10 of Billboards Uncharted Territory.
 For the week of August 5, 2011, he was No. 2 on Billboards Uncharted Territory, with Billboard noting that his "growing popularity is undeniable."

 On April 10, 2012, Hoodie's All American EP went to No. 1 on the iTunes charts within hours of its release.
 All American also debuted at No. 10 on Billboard's Top Albums and was featured on its hip-hop and R&B column, The Juice.